reuseKey evolves over time, and the rules that govern concurrent runs.

 Model selection

 Every run uses an Anthropic model, controlled by themodel request field: haiku (default), sonnet, or opus.
-Heavier models help on harder tasks—ambiguous instructions, complex multi-step flows, fiddly extraction—at proportionally higher AI cost.
+Heavier models cost more but help on harder tasks, such as complex multi-step flows and fiddly extraction.
 Most repeat runs that just execute saved code work well with haiku.

 Reuse rules